 Now I beseech you, brethren, mark them which cause divisions and offenses contrary to the doctrine which ye have learned, and avoid them. – Romans 16:17.

 Heterodox churches, where false teachers hold sway, you are to avoid; you are to come out from such a church if you have belonged to it; you are to be separate; you are to avoid it (II Corinthians 6:14-18).
 Heterodox Christians, however, you must not consider to be unbelievers; they are deficient in this or that point of Christian knowledge, but still trust only in the Lord Jesus for their salvation.
 Consider, if some of the saving doctrines of the Gospel are still taught in heterodox churches, then there may, indeed, be some children of God among them (through a blessed inconsistency).
 And you must rejoice that it is even so.
-But as far as you are concerned, if you would be a true disciple, you must continue in His Word and in the church that has, teaches, confesses, and practices His Word in all its purity.
+But as far as you are concerned, if you would be a true disciple of Jesus, “Who loved [you], and gave Himself for [you]” (Galatians 2:20b), you must, as an evidence of your love and gratitude, continue in His Word and in the church that has, teaches, confesses, and practices His Word in all its purity.

-PRAYER – Lord Jesus, grant me Thy Holy Spirit, that I may be and remain firmly grounded in the true doctrine of Thy Word, that I may evaluate every teaching offered me by the standard of Thy Word, guard against being seduced to believe false doctrines, always confess the true doctrine by word and deed, and may thus be a helpful and useful instrument for the propagation of Thy kingdom here on earth, until Thou shalt take me home, into the realms of eternal joy and bliss.
+PRAYER – Lord Jesus, grant me a rich measure of Thy Holy Spirit, working through Thy Word, that I may be and remain firmly grounded in the true doctrine of Thy Word, that I may evaluate every teaching offered me according to the standard of Thy Word, that I may guard against being seduced to believe false doctrines, and that I may always confess the true doctrine by word and deed, until Thou shalt take me home, into the realms of eternal joy and bliss.
 Amen.

 Lord Jesus Christ, with us abide, For round us falls the eventide;

 Nor let Thy Word, that heavenly light, For us be ever veiled in night.